pygridtools/drmaa-python/docs/tutorials.rst

    if __name__=='__main__':
        main()

-Again, this example is very similar to Example 2, this time with the exception of lines 22--40.
+Again, this example is very similar to :ref:`Example 2 <example-2>`, this time with the exception of lines 22--40.
 On line 36, we use ``jobStatus()`` to get the status of the job.
 Line 43 determine what the job status is and report it.

 Getting DRM information
 -----------------------

-Lastly, let's look at how to query the DRMAA library for information about the DRMS and the DRMAA implementation itself (example6.py):
+Lastly, let's look at how to query the DRMAA library for information about the DRMS and the DRMAA implementation itself:

 .. code-block:: python
    :linenos:
+   :caption: example6.py
+   :name: example-6
+   :emphasize-lines: 9-12

    #!/usr/bin/env python